 18 & 19 November 2017, University of East Anglia, Norwich

-The 7th Biennial Postgraduate Translation Symposium will focus on innovative or experimental developments in literary translation practices, in translation theory, across the history of translation and in the practical applications of translation.
-We hope to ponder both new critical developments, and new creative opportunities.
-It will consider the challenges, and explore whether innovation has its limits.
-It will also consider where innovation and experimentalism may lead the future of Translation Studies.
+The 7th Biennial Postgraduate Translation Symposium focused on innovative or experimental developments in literary translation practices, in translation theory, across the history of translation and in the practical applications of translation.
+We pondered both new critical developments, and new creative opportunities.
+It considered the challenges, and explored whether innovation has its limits.
+It also considered where innovation and experimentalism may lead the future of Translation Studies.

 Keynote speakers: Dr Rocío Baños Piñero, UCL; Professor Catherine Boyle, KCL; Professor Tom Cheesman, Swansea; Clive Scott, Emeritus Professor, UEA.

 The Faculty of Arts and Humanities, UEA; the CHASE Doctoral Training Partnership; the British Centre for Literary Translation (BCLT).

 10 & 11 December 2016, University of East Anglia, Norwich

 In collaboration with the British Council, Globe Education and Writers' Centre Norwich.

 A conference that brought together translators, academics and theatre practitioners from the UK and overseas to discuss Shakespeare in translation and his international reception.
 This was the final event in the British Council’s 2016 programme “A Great Feast of Languages”, which marked the 400th anniversary of Shakespeare’s death.
 It featured three translation workshop sessions, six short presentations on aspects of Shakespeare in translation, and recorded perfomances of new translations produced by participants in international translation workshops held in Cologne, Mexico City and Singapore.

 29 - 30 June 2015 at the University of East Anglia